Continuum hypothesis

-or equivalently, that

 In Zermelo–Fraenkel set theory with the axiom of choice (ZFC), this is equivalent to the following equation in aleph numbers: $2^{\aleph_0}=\aleph_1$, or even shorter with beth numbers: $\beth_1 = \aleph_1$.

 The continuum hypothesis was advanced by Georg Cantor in 1878, and establishing its truth or falsehood is the first of Hilbert's 23 problems presented in 1900.
 The answer to this problem is independent of ZFC, so that either the continuum hypothesis or its negation can be added as an axiom to ZFC set theory, with the resulting theory being consistent if and only if ZFC is consistent.
 This independence was proved in 1963 by Paul Cohen, complementing earlier work by Kurt Gödel in 1940.

-The name of the hypothesis comes from the term the continuum for the real numbers.
+The name of the hypothesis comes from the term continuum for the real numbers.

-The problem is one of the most important problems in mathematics.

 History

 Cantor believed the continuum hypothesis to be true and for many years tried in vain to prove it.
 It became the first on David Hilbert's list of important open questions that was presented at the International Congress of Mathematicians in the year 1900 in Paris.
 Axiomatic set theory was at that point not yet formulated.

 Kurt Gödel proved in 1940 that the negation of the continuum hypothesis, i.e., the existence of a set with intermediate cardinality, could not be proved in standard set theory.
 The second half of the independence of the continuum hypothesis – i.e., unprovability of the nonexistence of an intermediate-sized set – was proved in 1963 by Paul Cohen.